jwill12/tagupAPI/readme.md

 This is a project that is meant for a  RESTful API.

 It follows the CRUD process.
-Where it Creates, Reads, Updates, and Deletes portions of a data within a database.
+Where it Creates, Reads, Updates, and Deletes portions of data within a database.

 Source Code is found in /src directory:
        https://github.com/jwill12/tagupAPI/tree/master/src